๐ŸŒฟ Share this page

 Joseph Onyeka with at the National Root Crops Research Institute state's, Farmers depend on cocoyam as a major staple food during critical periods such as conflict, famine and natural disasters.
 The Consultative Group for International Agricultural Research (CGIAR) says “In West and Central Africa cocoyam is often associated with low income and socioeconomic status, and its production system is largely an informal activity.

-As a result, cocoyam is usually considered a poor man’s crop, or a woman’s crop, as most producers are female.
+As a result, cocoyam is usually considered a poor man’s or woman’s crop, as most producers are female.
 In Ghana, a woman who does not have a cocoyam farm might as well be a non-farmer, Onyeka stated.
 Following an old eastern Nigerian tradition, female farmers normally have cocoyam farms that their sons-in-law are expected to help with cultivating.

 Women are the cultivators of cocoyam farming in most African countries, thus improving cocoyam production should have a direct impact on the most economically vulnerable groups.
 Women cocoyam farmers play an important role in farming for daily food and income for their families, especially in Nigeria which is one of the largest producers of cocoyam in the world contributing about 40% of total annual production.